-Valley Community College Treasure has responsibility to establish a safe and productive work environment free of the influence of drugs and alcohol for the benefit of its employees, students, and the public at large.
+Treasure Valley Community College has responsibility in establishing a safe and productive work environment free of the influence of drugs and alcohol for the benefit of its employees, students, and the public at large.
 As a result, the College is implementing a drug and alcohol free workplace policy.
 This policy applies to all current College employees (faculty and staff) while at the workplace.
 Certain positions (for example: Bus Driver) may be subject to federal Department of Transportation rules and regulations.
 See Appendix E for policy.